NexTechArchitect/RST-Reputation-Protocol/README.md

 </div>

----

 ## 🦅 Executive Summary

 On-chain identity is broken.
 Wallets are anonymous.
-There is no way to distinguish a DeFi power user from a fresh wallet. **This protocol fixes that.**
+There is no way to distinguish a DeFi power user from a fresh wallet.
+This protocol fixes that.

-The ERC-5484 Reputation System assigns every wallet a **Soulbound Token**, non-transferable, non-mintable by the holder that reflects their on-chain behaviour score.
-As the wallet performs positive actions (DAO votes, loan repayments, airdrop holding), their score rises and their medal art upgrades **automatically with no re-mint required**.
+The ERC-5484 Reputation System assigns every wallet a Soulbound Token, non-transferable, non-mintable by the holder, that reflects their on-chain behaviour score.
+As the wallet performs positive actions (DAO votes, loan repayments, airdrop holding), their score rises and their medal art upgrades automatically with no re-mint required.

-The scoring engine is **UUPS upgradeable** - logic can evolve as the protocol matures.
-The token contract is **intentionally immutable** - SBT ownership records are the ground truth of on-chain identity and must be permanent.
+The scoring engine is UUPS upgradeable so logic can evolve as the protocol matures.
+The token contract is intentionally immutable because SBT ownership records are the ground truth of on-chain identity and must be permanent.

----

 ## 📑 Table of Contents